H-vidz15/JHX-1bot/README.md

 4. **Scan the QR code:**

     Once the bot starts, a QR code will appear in the terminal.
-Scan this QR code using the Linked Devices feature in WhatsApp to connect your WhatsApp account with the bot.
+Scan this QR code using the Linked Devices feature in WhatsApp or Scan using ur phone number to connect your WhatsApp account with the bot.

 ---